 impeccably edited by Jancis Robinson.
 This encyclopedia-style reference

-has contributions from the best authors, experts and scientists.
+has hundreds of specific articles contributed by the best authors, experts and scientists.
 Alternative choices are the venerable

 mentions of brands or specific types of wine in this Wine 101 section

 are only in the context of historical significance and not to be taken

 as endorsements or recommendations.
 (Not that there's anything wrong